-I'm Marvin Lim, of Norcross, GA, and I am currently a State Representative for House District 99, which includes portions of Gwinnett County in Metro Atlanta (30093, 30084, 30047).
+I'm Marvin Lim, of Norcross, GA, and I am currently a State Representative for House District 98, which includes portions of Gwinnett County in Metro Atlanta (30093, 30084, 30047).
 I was originally elected to this role in 2020.
-(Note: HD 99 is being renumbered HD 98, effective 2023, and will appear as such in 2022 election ballots.)

 Who I Am

 A little about me: I immigrated from the Philippines when I was 7 years old to Atlanta, then eventually moved to House District 98 in 2001, a week before September 11.
 In America, my family certainly had new opportunities.

 But, like many immigrant families, we also struggled: my brother and I qualified for free school meals and PeachCare, my dad lost his job and eventually had to move away from us to southern Georgia to provide, my family had struggles with mental illness, my mom had to retire early because of health problems, including a fight with cancer, and my dad's own health problems led to his passing in his 50s.
 And, even after we became citizens, I was wrongly flagged as a non-citizen by Georgia, the first time I tried to vote (which led to my first time testifying at the state House, in 2009).